ROBBIE BASHO - ARCHIVES

 a few notes about the concert from "tessaract3":The concert was in the Summer of 1982, "probably" around July as i recall.
 The Stone City pub was very casual, laid back place back then---lots of people were there who had brought their dogs and kids w/ them, both of which you can hear at various points in the background---

 When Robbie says at the beginning of the California Raga, "well he knows where the vibes are" it was because a large dog had climbed on stage and laid his head on Robbie's foot, where he remained staring up at him throughout the rest of the song---! "well he knows where the vibes are" !

 also: I remember when I was at the concert, a girl had insisted she could hear a violin playing during "Rocky Mountain Raga" as per the record album, there was no violinist there but she could hear a violin playing above the guitar---

 Really a magical night---Robbie was very inspired by the beauty of Stone City and Iowa in general---

 The first discovered footage of Robbie Basho live!

 Basho playing "Cathedrals Et Fleur De Lis" and "Kowaka De'amour" at "Scan" broadcast - KQED TV - CA (1971)

 interview with Robbie Basho online:

-Live version von "Wounded Knee", rec.
-Live im United State Cafe - 1975.
+Live version of "Wounded Knee", recorded Live at the United State Cafe - 1975.